kazuyamashi/cocore/zedboard/build_instruction/xillybus_and_ros_on_ubuntu_on_zedboard_en.md

 <a name="boot-test-windows"></a>
 ##Boot test @Windows

-Please connect Zybo to PC with USB cable.
+Please connect Zedboard to PC with USB cable.
 Serial console can be used with [Tera Term](https://ttssh2.osdn.jp/), screen command, Terminal(OSX) and so on.

 The following is a boot log.